Arjumand Rahim

-Arjumand Rahim (ارجمند رحیم; born 1 January 1974) is a Pakistani television actress, director and producer.
-She has been seen in different television serials at different channels.
+Arjumand Rahim (ارجمند رحیم; born 1 January 1980) is a Pakistani television actress, director and producer.
+She has been seen in different television serials on different channels.
 She is best known for her character "Pari" in Suno Chanda 2.

+Early life

+Arjumand was born in 1980 in Karachi, Pakistan and completed her secondary education from St. Michael's Convent School.
+Later, she went to DHA Degree College for Women and considered joining Liberal Arts and graduated with a degree in Arts.
+Then she went to New York City and attended New York Film Academy to study direction and got a degree in direction.

 Career

 Arjumand started her career as an actress in 1995 from her college.
-Later in 2004 she started acting in many serials.
+Later in 2004, she started acting in many serials.
 In 2006 she opened her own production house "Art RepuWik".
-She produced Shahrukh Khan Ki Maut in 2005 and also produced Hotel for TVOne Global.
+She produced Shahrukh Khan Ki Maut in 2005 and also produced Hotel for TV One.
+In 2015–16, she played the leading role of Mashal Chaudhry who inherits her husband's political legacy in PTV Home's Aangan Mein Deewar.
+In 2021, she received praise for her performance in Syed Ahmed Kamran's directorial Phaans as a courageous mother who stands up against her sexual abuser son.
+In 2023, her brief role of a train passenger in the short film "Ek Sau Taeeswan" in anthology Teri Meri Kahaniyaan was praised by critics.